Rohit-kumar-verma/web-dev-practice/README.md

 # web-dev-practice
-This repo consist of webpages with code.
+This repo consist of small webpages which are developed using HTML,CSS, bootstrap.